 The CCAC collected and published data for CI B through E in this report.
-For more information about CI's, refer to the CCAC policy statement on: categories of invasiveness in animal experiments and, for protocols using wildlife, the CCAC guidelines on: the care and use of wildlife.
+For more information about CI's, refer to the [CCAC policy statement on: categories of invasiveness in animal experiments](#) and, for protocols using wildlife, the [CCAC guidelines on: the care and use of wildlife](#).

-Table 3: Number of animals used in science at CCAC-certified institutions by category of invasiveness (CI) in 2012
+Table 3: Number of animals in science at CCAC-certified institutions by category of invasiveness (CI) in 2013

-CI NUMBERS OF ANIMALS
+CI NUMBER OF ANIMALS

-B 846,755
+B 812,118

-C 927,598
+C 1,013,414

-D 1,096,264
+D 1,176,295

-E 93,242
+E 78,294

-Total: 2,963,859
+Total 3,080,121

-Source: The data for this table were derived from Excel File 2.
+Source: The data for this table were derived from [Excel File 2](#).
 Animals can be used in more than one protocol provided these additional protocols do not result in pain.
 Some animals have been counted more than once in this dataset.
-These data cannot be compared accurately to animal data reports from previous years.
+These data can't be compared accurately to animal data reports prior to 2012.

-CHANGES TO THE 2012 CCAC ANIMAL DATA REPORT AND DATA MANAGEMENT
+CHANGES TO THE CCAC ANIMAL DATA REPORT AND DATA MANAGEMENT

-CCAC certification is a condition for Canadian institutions to receive research funding from major Canadian national funding agencies (Canadian Institutes for Health Research and the Natural Sciences and Engineering Research Council) and other research funding bodies.
-Many CCAC-certified institutions do not receive this funding but choose to participate in the CCAC program for public accountability and to ensure they meet national animal ethics and care standards.
+CCAC certification is a condition for Canadian institutions to receive research funding from Canada's major national funding agencies (Canadian Institutes for Health Research and the Natural Sciences and Engineering Research Council) and other research funding bodies.
+Many CCAC-certified institutions do not receive this funding but choose to participate in the CCAC program for public accountability and to ensure they meet national standards of animal ethics and care.